How Sugar Affects Your Immune System (And What You Can Do About It)

 Here’s the thing: you’re not doomed if you eat a cupcake.

-Sugar isn’t evil (thank God!).
-But knowing how it impacts your immune system gives you the ability to make smarter choices, especially when staying healthy matters most.
+Sugar isn’t the ultimate evil scheming to take over the world (thank god!), but knowing how it impacts your immune system gives you the ability to make smarter choices, especially when staying healthy matters most.

-Think of it like armor.
-You want your body’s defenses fully armed and ready.
-If that means skipping the third donut sometimes?
-Worth it.
+Think of it more like armor, you want your body’s defenses fully armed and ready.
+If that means skipping the third donut sometimes, it’s probably worth it.

 Your immune system will thank you.